The holidays are about joy, connection, and giving—but it's prime hunting season for cybercriminals.

 10. Tech Support Scams

 Tech support scams are becoming more prevalent during the holiday season.
-To carry it out, an attacker will send you an email or call you on your mobile device.
-They’ll pose as tech support representatives from reputable companies and inform you about issues with your device.
+An attacker will send you an email or call you on your mobile device to carry it out.
+They'll pose as tech support representatives from reputable companies and inform you about issues with your device.

-To help you resolve the issue, however, they’ll request that you provide them with remote access to your computer.
+However, to help you resolve the issue, they'll request that you provide them remote access to your computer.
 Some might even ask for payment for the service.

-Remember that a legitimate tech support company will not contact their customers when they are unsolicited.
+Remember that a legitimate tech support company will not contact their customers unsolicited.

 11. Package Theft Scams